How to Compress Videos for Smaller File Size Without Quality Loss

 • Keep originals until you verify: Don't delete source files until you've confirmed that all compressed outputs look correct and play properly.

-• Use consistent naming conventions: Mysoft's auto-naming prevents overwrites, but a clean folder structure makes it easier to find files post-compression.
+• Use consistent naming conventions: Linraw doVideo's auto-naming prevents overwrites, but a clean folder structure makes it easier to find files post-compression.

 6. Reduce Video Size for Different Platforms